KatjaDanielzik/MetaboDynamics/README.md

 ## Overview

-This package was built to faciliate the analysis of longitudinal metabolomics data.
+MetaboDynamics facilitates the analysis of longitudinal metabolomics data.
 Common tools mostly only allow the comparison between two timepoints or experimental conditions and are using frequentist statistical methods.

-As metabolomics data is often noise robust methods for the estimation of dynamics are needed.
-We employ a hierachical Bayesian model for that.
+As metabolomics data is often noisy, robust methods for the estimation of dynamics are needed.
+MetaboDynamics employs a hierachical Bayesian model.
+MetaboDynamics allows longitudinal analysis over multiple timepoint employing Bayesian models.

 ## Workflow